gurdeepsuri/PythonCalculator/README.md

 # PythonCalculator
-A simple Python Calculator Program
+This is a Simple Python Calculator Program.